Black Nativity

+Original cast recording

+An original cast recording, titled Black Nativity, Gospel On Broadway! featuring Marion Williams & the Stars of Faith, Princess Stewart and Prof. Alex Bradford & the Bradford Singers, was released by Vee-Jay Records in 1963, with reported sales of close to 75,000 by June 8, 1963.

 Adaptations

 In 2004, a documentary film was made about the world premiere performance, production, and creation of the best-selling gospel Christmas album Black Nativity – In Concert: A Gospel Celebration, and the original cast, under the direction of Aaron Robinson that brought it to life at the Immanuel Baptist Church in Portland, Maine.

 A film version directed by Kasi Lemmons and starring Forest Whitaker and Angela Bassett was released on November 27, 2013.